Last Updated on

 All you need to do now is to follow the 5 steps explained above and start with an easy recipe that requires minimum spices.

-This infographic of a list of 14 everyday spices for beginners will help you to identify the spices, their primary taste, the impact it has on the dish and the best food combinations using the spices.
+Begin with a few of these spices which will gradually help you identify the spices, their primary taste, the impact it has on the dish and the best food combinations using the spices.

-You can make this Easy Pumpkin and Beans Curry with Coconut Milk.
-This dish is made with the basic Indian spices both in whole and ground form and is a good starting point.
+Start with recipes that use 2-3 spices like this Easy Pumpkin and Beans Curry with Coconut Milk.
+This dish is made with basic Indian spices both in whole and ground form and is a good starting point.

-If the whole process of buying individual spices, looking for recipes and making them sounds a bit complicated to you, then I have a perfect solution.
+If the whole process of buying individual spices, looking for recipes and making them sound a bit complicated to you, then I have a perfect solution.

 Try the World is an online gourmet store with a collection of exotic international dishes delivered to your doorsteps.